Kodaira-type Vanishings via Non-abelian Hodge Theory: Multi-indexed KM-filtration and Logarithmic comparison

 In general, the $n$ filtrations $V^{D_i}_\bullet$ do not behave well between each other.
-This motivates us to make the following definition, which will be essentially used in Proposition \ref{P:log-comparison}. \begin{definition} Notations as above, we say that $\mathbf{V}^D_\bullet$, the multi-indexed Kashiwara-Malgrange filtration with respect to $D$ on $\mathcal{M}$ is \emph{V-compatible} if locally for any $\lambda=\alpha$, we have the following strictness relations
+This motivates us to make the following definition, which will be essentially used in the logarithmic comparison, Proposition \ref{P:log-comparison}. \begin{definition} Notations as above, we say that $\mathbf{V}^D_\bullet$, the multi-indexed Kashiwara-Malgrange filtration with respect to $D$ on $\cN^{(\alpha)}$ is \emph{V-compatible}, if we have the following strictness relation